cisco-iamit/snake-game/README.md

 This is an implementation of the world-famous Snake game in Python.

+**Please note:** this repository was used as a demonstration at a programming class in 2018 and is no longer supported.
+Feel free to fork it.

 ## Install the Requirements

 Make sure you have Python 3 installed and run the following command in your terminal: